lidafa0206/Radmc3d_Simulation/README.md

 ## package ##
 Our code contains a large amount of code from the DHSHARP and RADMC3D packages.

-DSHARP can be downloaded through:
+dsharp_opac can be downloaded through:

         pip3 install dsharp_opac